mrombout/Spiner/README.md

 <img src="https://raw.githubusercontent.com/mrombout/Spiner/develop/FrontEnd/src/main/resources/icon.png" alt="Spiner" title="Spiner" align="right" />

 Spiner is a set of tools that allows you to easily author you own Choose Your Own Adventure books using [Twine 2](http://twinery.org/).
-This set consists of an application, which transforms your published Twine story into either an EPUB ebook, or a real book using [LaTeX](https://www.latex-project.org/), an awesome typesetting system.
+This set consists of an application, which transforms your published Twine story into an EPUB ebook.

 [![Build Status](https://travis-ci.org/mrombout/Spiner.svg?branch=develop)](https://travis-ci.org/mrombout/Spiner)